gentics/cms-oss/README.md

 # Contributing to Gentics CMS

-Please sign TODO CLA Link in order to contribute to Gentics CMS.
+Please sign the [CLA](https://cla-assistant.io/gentics/cms-oss) in order to contribute to Gentics CMS.

 # Copyright & License